 'I studied biochemistry at Sheffield before doing a period of research.
 I studied medicine at Nottingham University and qualified in 2008.
 Following this I have worked in Barnsley, Sheffield and Chesterfield hospitals in a range of specialties and completed my GP training in 2014.

 In the practice I am interested in cardiology, diabetes and have been involved with our resuscitation procedures in the practice.

 In my spare time I am a keen cyclist and dabble with running and climbing.
 I enjoy the cinema and cooking.’

 As a training practice we have GP Registrars/Trainees with us (normally two or three at any time).
 They are qualified Doctors carrying out specialist GP Training (as opposed to Hospital Doctor training) which is a three year programme.
 In their first and second years they will spend four months with us - some who are allocated to one of our GP Education Supervisors (Dr Williams, Dr Todd or Dr Love) will spend a four month period with us and then the whole of their final year.

 We are proud to be a training practice and to invest in the future of GP’s for the future.

 We also have Medical Students with us from time to time from Sheffield Teaching Hospitals, Imperial College London and Kings College London.

-Our Current GP Trainees are:
+Our Current GP Registrars are: